Can’t find your condensation removal question above? Get in touch with your local branch for a free advice.

 - Another step you can take when cooking is to ensure that you are covering your pans with a lid, as this will reduce moisture escaping into the air.
 It is also advised that you ALWAYS have a window open when you are cooking, or if your home has an extractor fan to have that turned on.

-- A top tip is that you should not turn off the extractor fan or close the window as soon as you finish cooking – try to leave them open/on for around 15-20 minutes afterwards.
+- A top condensation removal tip is that you should not turn off the extractor fan or close the window as soon as you finish cooking – try to leave them open/on for around 15-20 minutes afterwards.
 This will clear the air inside of the room.

 - The method above should also be applied when you are running the shower or taps in your bathroom.
 Make sure you turn on your homes extractor fan or open a window inside of the bathroom.
 This will remove the high moisture created from the warm water in a cold room.

 - If your home is at risk of having condensation problems and you do not have an extractor fan in your bathroom or kitchen, it is advised that you always wipe down your kitchen or bathroom surfaces.
 Excess condensation moisture that sits on the surface can quickly cause mould growth.
-It is important to have the proper ventilation in each room to keep the Relative Humidity (Air moisture content) at normal levels to stop condensation occurring.
+It is important to have the proper ventilation in each room to keep the Relative Humidity (Air moisture content) at normal levels to stop condensation and mould occurring.

 - If you are using portable gas bottles or paraffin heaters inside your home, you may be producing a lot of moisture that you are unaware of.
 For every litre of gas or paraffin burned you are creating one litre of moisture into the atmosphere.
 This is not the only problem with portable gas and paraffin heaters as they also create fumes that affect the air quality of your home.
 This form of heating should not be used where possible.